“Angazi, but I'm sure”

 Chimurenga has long considered the shebeen (illegal drinking tavern) as a college of music.
 Can we draw on the improvisational, pedagogical method of black musics, where learning is collapsed into performing, and teachers and learners share the stage?
 How do we embrace knowledge not as information but as a methodology – a way of learning that expresses the conditions of our lives, our very existence.
 Can we take seriously food as knowledge, music as research and pan-Africanism as a practice?
 What if maps were made by Africans for their own use, to understand and make visible their own realities and imaginaries?
 What could the curriculum be – if it was designed by the people who dropped out of school so that they could breathe?

-These are some of the queries this session will investigate, via the forms and media we use – such as cartography, comics, library-making, music, food, broadcasting and publishing, and in collaboration with Yemisi Aribisala, Neo Muyanga, Jean-Pierre Bekolo, Ibou Fall, Dominique Malaquais, Jihan el Tahri, Kodwo Eshun, Clapperton Mavhunga, Philippe Rekacewicz, Felwine Sarr, Lionel Manga, Victor Gama, Laila Soliman.
+These are some of the queries this session explored, via the forms and media we use – such as cartography, comics, library-making, music, food, broadcasting and publishing, and in collaboration with Yemisi Aribisala, Neo Muyanga, Jean-Pierre Bekolo, Ibou Fall, Dominique Malaquais, Jihan el Tahri, Kodwo Eshun, Clapperton Mavhunga, Philippe Rekacewicz, Felwine Sarr, Lionel Manga, Victor Gama, Laila Soliman.

 Photo: Untitled ©Funsho Ogundipe, courtesy of Chimurenga